NLAFET/StarNEig/docs/_1_installation.md

  - GNU Scientific Library (optional)
  - MAGMA (optional)

+@attention StarNEig supports OpenBLAS, MKL and GotoBLAS.
+For optimal performance, a multi-threaded variant of one of the listed BLAS libraries must be provided.
+StarNEig will automatically set the BLAS library to single-threaded more when necessary.
+If a different BLAS library is provided, then the user is responsible for setting the BLAS library to *single-threaded* mode.
+However, the use of a non-supported BLAS library can still impact the performance negatively.

-### StarPU 1.3.3 installation
+### StarPU 1.3.4 installation

- 1. Download StarPU 1.3.3 (or newer) from http://starpu.gforge.inria.fr/files/
+ 1. Download StarPU 1.3.4 (or newer) from http://starpu.gforge.inria.fr/files/
- 2. Unzip the package and create/enter directory `starpu-1.3.3/build`
+ 2. Unzip the package and create/enter directory `starpu-1.3.4/build`
  3. Configure: `$ ../configure`
  4. Compile: `$ make`
  5. Install: `$ sudo make install`